UNSW-CEEM/nempy/docs/source/intro.rst

 Author
 -------
-Nempy's development is being led by Nick Gorman as part of his PhD candidature at the Collaboration on Energy and Environmental
-Markets at the University of New South Wales' School of Photovoltaics and Renewable Energy Engineering. (https://www.ceem.unsw.edu.au/).
+Nempy's development was led by Nick Gorman as part of his PhD candidature at the Collaboration on Energy and Environmental Markets at the University of New South Wales' School of Photovoltaics and Renewable Energy Engineering. (https://www.ceem.unsw.edu.au/).

 Support